 Sphagnum Botanicals Peat Therapy Eczema & Psoriasis Shampoo

-Sphagnum Botanicals is new name in the realm of natural scalp treatments, but they are definitely one to watch.
-Their creamy jet-black Eczema & Psoriasis Shampoo is made with peat, a naturally-occurring therapeutic mud that has deeply nourishing, cleansing, and moisturizing effect on the hair and scalp.
+Sphagnum Botanicals is a new name in the realm of natural scalp treatments, but they are definitely one to watch.
+Their creamy jet-black Eczema & Psoriasis Shampoo is made with peat, a naturally-occurring therapeutic mud that has a deeply nourishing, cleansing, and moisturizing effect on the hair and scalp.
 (Plus, it looks super cool!)

 Most importantly, this shampoo is free from coal tar, a common ingredient in scalp shampoos that has been linked to cancer.
 In addition to Nordic peat mud, this shampoo is made with argan oil, which is ideal for those with a particularly dry, inflamed, and itchy scalp.
 (As opposed to an oily, itchy scalp.)

 We also love that this shampoo is made in the EU, which has strict guidelines on the use of GMOs.
 (They tightly regulate other known carcinogens in personal care products.)
 As a result, this is a super clean formula.

 Sphagnum Botanical’s matching hypoallergenic Hair Therapy Conditioner is also made with Nordic peat mud, argan oil, and olive oil, which is ideal for extra thin and damaged hair.
 We recommend using them both together for maximum benefit.